cute-jumper/bing-dict.el/README.md

     (setq bing-dict-pronunciation-style 'uk)

+You can also build your own vocabulary:

+    (setq bing-dict-save-search-result t)
+    (setq bing-dict-org-file "your/path/your_vocabulary.org")

 ## For Features Requests
 This extension aims for a quick search for a word.
 Currently this extension only parses several sections in the search results and show a brief message in the